 Related terms: Cost of Attendance; Student Aid Index; Packaging; Professional Judgment; Verification

-Effective for the 2024-25 award year, expected family contribution (EFC) becomes student aid index (SAI).
-The Student Aid Report (SAR) also becomes the FAFSA Submission Summary (FSS).
+Effective for the 2024-25 award year, expected family contribution (EFC) became the student aid index (SAI).
+The Student Aid Report (SAR) also became the FAFSA Submission Summary (FSS).
 While the structure of the need analysis formulas did not change with the 2024-25 award year, the data elements used have changed.
 More information can be found in the 2024-25 SAI and Pell Grant Eligibility Guide.

 See also: